AnilaHsu/blog/content/posts/mysql_basic/index.md

 ## DQL(Data Query Language)
-DQL is used to query data without modifying the data itself.

-### 1.Use SElECT to query data
+DQL is used to query data without modifying the data itself,usually using SElECT to query data.

 **Query data for all fields in the table**